• Skip to primary navigation

 I like to make this chicken and rice recipe with cream of mushroom soup.
 But it's also good with cream of chicken soup or you could even use cream of celery.
 You can use whichever you prefer or have on hand.

 And in case you were thinking that the Amish make all their food from scratch, they also take shortcuts and use store-bought canned goods.
+But if you'd rather not use store-bought cream soup, you can easily make homemade cream of mushroom soup.

 Not only is this oven-baked chicken and rice dish easy to make, but it's also easily adaptable.
 So make it however your family likes it.